Welcome to Black Sheep Adventure Sports’ annual gift guide for climbers of all styles and creeds.

 Bonus Item: EyeSend Belay Glasses from PitchSix

 While I typically wrap-up these articles with a photo of a flask and a good single malt scotch, I’ve decided to break with tradition and include some cool new belay glasses instead.
 These glasses, dubbed the EyeSend, are unique and quite innovative in a category of equipment that seems almost cookie cutter by comparison.
 Designed by a startup called PitchSix they actually allow the belayer to change the view angle!
 This means that regardless of how steep or slabby a crag is you can easily adjust the glasses to obtain a comfortable belay stance.
 They also work well at adjusting the viewing angle as a climber ascends a route to keep your head at a comfortable angle.
-Very cool and definitely worth checking out!
-Alas, they’re not yet available in stores but can be found on Kickstarter where they’re taking preorders as of November!
+Very cool and definitely worth checking out. if you’re interested they can be found at pitchsix.com.
 A great gift for any avid climber.